MyZenKey/sp-sdk-ios/README.md

 ### Adding Project Verify SDK Manually

-You can add the ProjectVerifyLogin SDK to your project manually.
-For an example of a project that links ProjectVerifyLogin manually, see  [SocialApp](https://git.xcijv.net/sp-sdk/sp-sdk-ios/tree/develop/Example/SocialApp).
+You can add the ProjectVerifyLogin SDK to your project manually:

 1. Retrieve the source for `ProjectVerifyLogin`.
 We recommend adding it as a [submodule](#pre-release-git-access).